-Mr. Schnell writes and speaks extensively on whistleblower, fraud and antitrust issues and has been featured in US News and World Report, CNN, Huffington Post, Business Insider, the Hill, Global Competition Review, European Competition Law Review, Competition Policy International, National Law Journal, and New York Law Journal, among other legal and industry publications.
+Mr. Schnell writes and speaks extensively on whistleblower, fraud and antitrust issues and has been featured in US News and World Report, CNN, Huffington Post, Business Insider, the Hill, Global Competition Review, European Competition Law Review, Competition Policy International, National Law Journal, and New York Law Journal, among other national, legal and industry publications.
 He is routinely interviewed and quoted in major business publications across the country, including the Wall Street Journal, New York Times, Forbes, CNN, Bloomberg, USA Today, Newsweek and NPR.
 Prior to joining Constantine Cannon, Mr. Schnell was associated with the international law firm Coudert Brothers.
 Prior to law school, he worked briefly as an electrical engineer for Westinghouse.

-- US ex rel. v.
+- US ex rel.
+Krahling v.
 Merck.
 Mr. Schnell currently represents two virologists formerly employed at Merck who have brought a qui tam action under the False Claims Act, alleging Merck has defrauded the government through (i) Merck’s ongoing failure to disclose and efforts to conceal the alleged significantly diminished efficacy of its mumps vaccine, and (ii) Merck’s continued sale to the government of a vaccine that it allegedly falsely represents as having an efficacy rate significantly higher than it actually is.
 Mr. Schnell defeated Merck’s motion to dismiss and the case is currently pending in the United States District Court for the Eastern District of Pennsylvania.
 See 2014 WL 4407969.